TimGJ/xenon/README.md

 * If your key leaks and you get hacked then it's not my fault.
 * If you forget or lose your key then you won't be able to decrypt stuff.
 Thats the whole point.
 So there.

+# Things I need to do

+* Add a `DecryptFile` method to the Xenon class
+* Think about how to handle the keyfile
+* Look at KDFs